Sister Margaret (Maggie) Sierra

-In 2000, Sister Maggie returned to Albuquerque, NM, so she can give care to her aunt and her mother, who died in 2010.
-During these years at home, she has been a volunteer chaplain at the University of New Mexico Hospital, working with children who are sick and with their families.
-Sister Maggie has a special talent for puppetry, magic and music therapy with which she entertains and distracts the children.
-She offers hope and prayers for the parents, and translates for those who are only Spanish-speaking.
+In 2000, Sister Maggie returned to Albuquerque, NM, in order to care for her aunt and her mother, who died in 2010.
+During these years at home, she was a volunteer chaplain at the University of New Mexico Hospital, working with sick children and their families.
+Sister Maggie had a special talent for puppetry, magic and music therapy with which she entertained and distracted the children.
+She offered hope and prayers for the parents, and translated for those who spoke only Spanish.

-In 2012, Sister Maggie moved to New York, where she lives at the Maryknoll Sisters Center as a missioner in continued service to God.
+In 2012, Sister Maggie was assigned to New York, where she lived at the Maryknoll Sisters Center serving in various Congregational services.

 In 2014, Maggie and another Maryknoll Sister were assigned to give service at the El Paso, Texas/Mexico border.